ara7/Algorithms-and-NN-problems/README.md

 # Algorithms-and-NN-problems
-# This repository contans codes that have solutions to algorithmic tasks
+# This repository contains codes that have solutions to algorithmic tasks